booksaw/Gui-API/README.md

 #### Adding actions to items

-To add an aciton to an item simply do
+To add an action to an item simply do

 ```java
 item(GuiItem).addAction(new FooAction());